What are the 4 types of coffee roast?

 Whether you want to improve your home brewing skills or upgrade your coffee shopping skills, it’s important to understand the different coffee roasts.

-4 types of Coffee roasts
+4 Different Types of Coffee Roasts

 1. Light roast Coffee beans